qqqy/front-to-back/README.md

 - npm start to get the app running
 - Split the console or open a new console and run nodemon to get your server running.

-*You should now have an open browser window displaying the text OPEN THE CONSOLE, and your second console in vsCode should be displaying the text Now listening on port 4000.*
+*You should now have an open browser window displaying the text "OPEN THE CONSOLE", and your second console in vsCode should be displaying the text "Now listening on port 4000."*

 - In server.js, require in the controller.